 SOURCES OF FINANCE OR CAPITAL AVAILABLE TO PRIVATE LIMITED COMPANY

-- Loans and overdraft from banks: Loans and overdrafts can be obtained from commercial or development banks.
+- Loans and overdrafts from banks: Loans and overdrafts can be obtained from commercial or development banks.

 Shares raised by shareholders: Shares are usually raised by shareholders (owners), which form the capital base of the company.